Close

 Essential documents include:

-• Completed application forms with accurate information
+• Completed application forms with accurate information matching supporting documents

-• Recent passport-style photographs meeting specifications
+• Recent passport-style photographs meeting official specifications

-• Financial proof demonstrating adequate funds
+• Financial proof demonstrating adequate funds for duration of stay

 Step 3: Application Form Completion